Security personnel testing COVID-19 positive won't be allowed to enter Sikkim: State govt | Headlines

 Security personnel testing COVID-19 positive won't be allowed to enter Sikkim: State govt

-The Sikkim government has decided to allow only those security personnel to enter the Himalayan state who test negative for coronavirus, a senior health official said on Saturday.
+With security personnel comprising a substantial chunk of the COVID-19 cases in Sikkim, the state government has decided to allow only those jawans to enter the Himalayan state who test negative for coronavirus, a senior health official said on Saturday.
 Rapid antigen tests will be conducted exclusively on security personnel, including those from the Army and the paramilitary forces, at the Rangpo border check-post from Saturday onwards, he said.

 ALSO READ